 Monumenta, 2018.
-Participative unique website, dimensions variable by device.
-For live project visit http://monumenta.co/
+Participative unique website, dimensions variable by device. http://monumenta.co/

 Monumenta is a public and participative web space dedicated to the contemporary anti-monument.
 An experimental open space that goes beyond national borders—www—and ponders on how contemporary technologies can cater non-prescriptive ways to reimagine the idea of public monument.